Living the Dream?

 Maintaining mental health on the road isn’t about having all the answers, but about recognising that even good days can be tiring, and even beautiful places can feel heavy when your head’s not quite in the right space.

-We still feel incredibly lucky to be out here.
+We still feel fortunate to be out here.
 But we’re learning not to chase every moment.
-Sometimes the best way to see a place is to slow down in it, take a breath, and let yourself feel whatever comes…the wonder, the fatigue, the delight, the loneliness.
-All of it.
+Sometimes the best way to see a place is to slow down in it, take a breath, and let yourself feel whatever comes; the wonder, the fatigue, the delight, the loneliness—all of it.
 Because being on the road doesn’t just take you places — it teaches you how to be with yourself, and that’s something worth carrying.
 Here are our top tips for living full-time on the road:

 Don’t rush.